TinsFox/shadcnui-boilerplate/docs/en/guide/routing.md

 # Routing

-shadcnui-boilerplate uses a **file-system based router** where folders are used to define routes.
+poketto-stack uses a **file-system based router** where folders are used to define routes.

 > [!IMPORTANT]
 > This feature is implemented by [Innei](https://github.com/innei).
 Source code is [here](https://github.com/innei-template/vite-react-tailwind-template/blob/master/src/utils/route-builder.ts).
 Thanks for **Innei**!